-Perhaps fittingly, Habata is named after a desert oasis in Morocco where the previous owner found himself stranded during World War II.
+Habata is named after a desert oasis in Morocco where the previous owner found himself stranded during World War II.
 He named his farm after the life-giving, restorative symbolism of this encounter when he reached South African ground.